 If you’re new to the world of dedicated servers, this guide is here to help orient you so you can make the best decision for your website’s needs.
-Below, we will break down just what a dedicated server is, the different types of dedicated web hosting plans available, and the unique benefits of choosing a dedicated server over a shared hosting solution.
+Below, we will break down just what a dedicated server is, the different types of dedicated web hosting plans available, and the unique advantages of choosing a dedicated server over a shared hosting solution.

 What are Dedicated Servers?

 A dedicated server provides your website with its own individual server, which means you do not have to share the same server resources with multiple sites or applications.
 This allows websites with intensive traffic demands to provide end users with a consistent and reliable user experience (UX), even during large traffic spikes.
 Dedicated servers also give you full control over your server’s configurations, such as what software it runs on and its security infrastructure.